• Skip to primary navigation

 In terms of nutritional value, coconut sugar contains more nutrients like iron, zinc, calcium and potassium compared to brown sugar which doesn't contain much nutritionally.

-When it comes to sustainability, coconut sugar is considered more sustainable compared to brown sugar which is mostly considered unsustainable due to the environmental impact it has during production.
+Coconut sugar is considered more sustainable compared to brown sugar which is mostly considered unsustainable due to the environmental impact it has during production.

 Nutrition Comparison